 Veins and arteries vary in size from one patient to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.

-Other risks associated with having blood drawn are slight but may include:
+Other risks with having blood drawn are slight but may include:

-Phosphorus - serum; HPO4-2, PO4-3; Inorganic phosphate; Phosphorus blood test; Serum phosphorus
+Phosphorus - serum; HPO4-2, PO4-3; Inorganic phosphate; Serum phosphorus

 Yu SLA.
 Disorders of magnesium and phosphorous.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 121.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 121.

 Updated by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.